Carrier-to-Noise Ratio in the LEO, MEO, and GEO Zones

 1. Select the 3D Graphics - Volume page.

-3. When the Spatial Calculation Levels radio button is selected, the minimum and maximum limits of the spatial calculation can be seen at the top of the page in the Limits field.
+3. When the Spatial Calculation Levels option is selected, the minimum and maximum limits of the spatial calculation can be seen at the top of the page in the Limits panel.
 Your values may be different.
 The following image is only an example.

 Spatial Calculation Limits

-5. Set the following in the Insert Evenly Spaced Values dialog box:
+5. Set the following options in the Insert Evenly Spaced Values dialog box:

 6. Option Value

-We used -10 as the start value but this could be any value you choose.
-In this instance, it's an arbitrary value.
-For this scenario we're saying a C/N of -10 dB or higher could create interference.
+The start value could be any value you choose; in this instance, it's an arbitrary value.
+For this scenario you're saying a C/N of -10 dB or higher could create interference.

 7. Click Create Values.